chandanbhatia/mini_os/README.md

 This OS provides the minimal kernel primitives needed to structure embedded firmware into independent, cooperating tasks without the weight and complexity of a full RTOS like FreeRTOS.

-**Scheduling model:** cooperative round-robin.
-A task owns the CPU until it voluntarily releases it by calling `os_sleep_ms()`, `os_yield()`, or blocking on a queue or semaphore.
-No task can be preempted externally.
+**Scheduling model:** preemptive round-robin via PendSV.
+SysTick fires every 1 ms and pends PendSV, which performs the context switch.
+Tasks can also yield voluntarily via `os_sleep_ms()`, `os_yield()`, or by blocking on a queue or semaphore.
+A task that never calls any of these will still be preempted at the next SysTick tick.

 **Key properties:**
 - Zero heap usage — all kernel and task state is statically allocated
 - No external dependencies beyond CMSIS device headers and the NXP HAL
-- Context switch in ~8 ARM instructions (4-line naked assembly function)
+- Preemptive context switch: 4-line naked PendSV handler + C scheduler function
+- FPU context handled automatically via EXC_RETURN saved in software frame — no VPUSH/VPOP needed
 - ISR-safe queue send and semaphore signal
 - Configurable queue depth and message size per queue instance
-- Stack overflow detection at runtime
+- Stack overflow detection at runtime (sentinel at stack bottom, checked every tick)

 ---